pss959/EasyMaker3D/InternalDoc/Main.md

  - @subpage SourceCode

 @noop ---- These define the groups/modules used in the source code:
+@defgroup Agents    Abstract interfaces for managers to avoid cycles
 @defgroup App       Application-level types and functions
 @defgroup Base      Base-level types
 @defgroup Commands  Command classes